cjunius/pyChess/README.md

   - returns the list of legal moves for the current position
 - printMoveStack
   - returns the list of moves in the board's move stack
+- go_parallel
+  - returns the next move using parallel processing

 ## Chess Engine